riscv-collab/riscv-gnu-toolchain/README.md

 ### Test Suite

-The DejaGnu test suite has been ported to RISC-V.  This can run with GDB simulator for elf toolchain or Qemu for linux toolchain, and GDB simulator doesn't support floating-point.
+The Dejagnu test suite has been ported to RISC-V. This can be run with a simulator for the elf and linux toolchains.
+The simulator can be selected by the SIM variable in the Makefile, e.g. SIM=qemu, SIM=gdb, or SIM=spike (experimental).
+However, the testsuite allowlist is only mintained for qemu.
+Other simulators might get extra failures.
 To test GCC, run the following commands:

     ./configure --prefix=$RISCV --disable-linux --with-arch=rv64ima # or --with-arch=rv32ima
     make newlib
-    make report-newlib
+    make report-newlib SIM=gdb # Run with gdb simulator

     ./configure --prefix=$RISCV
     make linux
-    make report-linux
+    make report-linux SIM=qemu # Run with qemu

+Note:
+- spike only support rv64* bare-metal/elf toolchain.
+- gdb simulator only support bare-metal/elf toolchain.